 Works on any surface.
-Converts into a hand-held vacuum.
-Simple to use – one switch for floors and another for carpets.
+Converts into a handheld model.
+Simple to use: there is 1 switch for floors and another for carpets.
 Can be mounted to a wall to take up less space.
-Easy to empty canister.
-Long wand attachment to clean ceilings and other high places.
+It’s easy to empty the canister.
+Long wand attachment for high places.

 Small dust bin.
 Be prepared to empty it a few times if you have a large space.

 Shark is a premium vacuum brand that is known for their intuitively designed, lightweight vacuums that are easy to maneuver.
-The brand’s upright vacuums range from space-saving compact models to full-size powerhouses that don’t leave a dust particle behind.
-No matter your vacuuming needs, Shark’s upright vacuums have you covered.
+The brand’s uprights range from space-saving compact models to full-size powerhouses that don’t leave a dust particle behind.
+No matter what your vacuuming needs are, Shark’s upright family has you covered.

 From dual brush rolls to the brand’s patented lift-away design, Shark continues to adapt their vacuum technology for the modern homeowner.
 Shark’s upright vacuums are ideal for cleaning both carpets and hardwood floors.
 They can tackle bigger cleaning tasks than handheld vacuums but are not as bulky as canister vacuums.

 Before purchasing a new vacuum cleaner, it’s a good idea to compare Shark’s upright lines so you can find the best buy for your home.
 It’s also helpful to get information about price points so you know what to expect.